 The converse is also true; meaning: a suitor that a bride does not like may finish the task successfully and ‘win’ her.

 So it may not be fair to call such an arrangement a swayamvara at all, because the woman does not have the freedom to choose her groom.

 She is essentially forced to trust in the screening process that her father has set up.

 Having said this, though, a princess in this scenario does have the freedom to reject a suitor before he tries to pass the test.

 The fact that Draupadi does this and there is no uproar among the elders of Drupada’s court suggests that this is accepted practice.
 While the woman has no right to reject a man after he has won her, she does have the right to stop him from trying.

 We have established that Draupadi has the right to reject Karna.
 But was she morally right to do so?
 Especially if she had no other complaint with him besides his caste?

 First, we don’t know exactly what grounds Draupadi really had to reject Karna.
-Like all of us, she may have had plenty of reasons to not like Karna (his looks, his stature as small-time king of a far-flung nation, his friendship with Duryodhana…), but forced to cite a reason, she may have chosen to mention his caste.
+She may have had plenty of reasons to not like Karna (his looks, his stature as small-time king of a far-flung nation, his friendship with Duryodhana…), but forced to cite a reason, she may have chosen to mention his caste.

 Second, even if we assume that his caste is the only factor that Draupadi thought of, it is a perfectly acceptable argument to make for a bride looking for prospective grooms.
 (Or – for that matter – a groom looking for brides.)